 Want other professional college resume formats?
 See our guide: Best Resume Format: How to Format Your Resume Right

-The Perfect College Resume Objective
+Start With the Perfect College Resume Objective

 How does an admissions department read 30,000+ applications?